Attorney For Denied Social Security Disability Appeals

-If you live in the Orlando area, or anywhere in Central Florida, bring your letter to us, J. Michael Matthews, P.A., in Longwood.
+If you live in the Orlando area or anywhere in Central Florida, bring your letter to us, J. Michael Matthews, P.A., in Longwood.
 Handling denied Social Security Disability claims and appeals is a major part of our practice.
-As a Social Security Disability Insurance (SSDI) lawyer with more than 40 years of experience, Mr. Matthews has helped more than one thousand people successfully appeal their case to the Disability Determination appeals council.
+As a Social Security Disability Insurance (SSDI) lawyer with more than 40 years of experience, Mr. Matthews has helped more than 1,000 people successfully appeal their case to the Disability Determination appeals council.

 Successful Appeals Start With Proper Testimony And Documentation

 Simply resubmitting your application will probably not be enough.
 We will consult with expert vocational and medical witnesses to obtain the written documentation the board often requires.
 Before your hearing, we will review the details and help you thoroughly prepare.

 Keep in mind that you are not alone if your application for SSDI benefits has been denied.
 Most applications are denied on the first try.
 To learn more, please see our overview of common reasons for Social Security Disability denials.

 We Offer The Option Of Taking Your Appeal To Federal Court